Osshaikh/Python-Hello-World-Container/README.md

    http://localhost:8000
    ```

 You should see: **"Hello, World!
-Welcome to my Azure App Service application!"**
+Welcome to my Application on Containers"**

 ---